WorkRamp raises $17M to ramp up its enterprise learning platform – TechCrunch

 WorkRamp estimates that there is some $20 billion spent annually by organizations on corporate training.
 Unsurprisingly, that has meant the proliferation of a number of companies building tools to address that market.

-Just Google WorkRamp and you’re likely to encounter a number of its competitors who have bought its name as a keyword to snag a little more attention, .
+Just Google WorkRamp and you’re likely to encounter a number of its competitors who have bought its name as a keyword to snag a little more attention.
 There are both big and small players in the space, including Leapsome, Capterra, Lessonly, LearnUpon (which itself recently raised a big round), SuccessFactors and TalentLMS.

-The interesting thing about what WorkRamp has built is that it plays on the idea of the “creator” which really has been a huge development in our digital world.
-YouTube may have kicked things off with the concept of “user-generated content” but today we have TikTok, Snapchat, Facebook, Twitter, and so many more platforms — not to mention smartphones themselves, with their easy facilities to shoot videos and photos of others, or of yourself, and then share with others — which have made the idea of building your own work, and looking at that of others, extremely accessible.
+The interesting thing about what WorkRamp has built is that it plays on the idea of the “creator,” which really has been a huge development in our digital world.
+YouTube may have kicked things off with the concept of “user-generated content.” but today we have TikTok, Snapchat, Facebook, Twitter and so many more platforms — not to mention smartphones themselves, with their easy facilities to shoot videos and photos of others, or of yourself, and then share with others — which have made the idea of building your own work, and looking at that of others, extremely accessible.

 That has effectively laid the groundwork for a new way of conceiving of even more prosaic things, like corporate training.
 (Can there really be anything more comedically prosaic than that?)
 Other startups like Kahoot have also played on this idea, by making it easy for enterprises to build their own games to help train their staff.

-This is what WorkRamp has aimed to tap into with its own take on the learning market, to help its customers eschew the idea of hiring outside production companies to make training materials, or expect WorkRamp to build those materials for them: instead, the people who are going to use the training now have the control.
+This is what WorkRamp has aimed to tap into with its own take on the learning market, to help its customers eschew the idea of hiring outside production companies to make training materials, or expect WorkRamp to build those materials for them: Instead, the people who are going to use the training now have the control.

 “I think it’s critical to be able to build your own customer education,” Blosser said.
 “That’s a big trend for clients that want both to rapidly onboard people but also reduce costs.”

 The company’s platform includes user-friendly drag-and-drop functionality, which also lets people build slide shows, flip cards and questions that viewers can answer.
 The plan is to bring on more “Accenture” style consultants, Blosser said, for bigger customers who may not be as tech savvy to help them take better advantage of the tools.
-It also integrates with third-party packages like Salesforce.com, Workday, and Zoom both to build out training as well as to distribute it.
+It also integrates with third-party packages like Salesforce.com, Workday and Zoom both to build out training as well as distribute it.

 “Since 2000, we have seen three major technology shifts in the enterprise: the transition from on-premise to SaaS, the growth of mobile, and the most recent – sweeping digital transformation across almost every part of every business,” said Eugene Lee of OMERS Ventures, in a statement.
 “The pandemic has forced adoption of a digital-first approach towards customers and employees across virtually all industries.
 WorkRamp’s platform is foundational to empowering both of these important audiences today and in the future.
 We are bullish on the massive opportunity in front of the company and are excited to get involved.”
 Lee is joining the board with this round.